-by a duly authorized officer of the Corporation as of June [], 2023 this Amended and Restated Certificate of Incorporation to be signed.
+IN WITNESS WHEREOF, the Corporation has caused this Amended and Restated Certificate of Incorporation to be signed by a disauthorized officer of the Corporation as of June [], 2023.
+MONSTER BEVERAGE CORPORATION By: Name: Rodney C. Sacks Title: Co-Chief Executive Officer

 MONSTER BEVERAGE CORPORATION

-By:

 Name: Rodney C. Sacks

-Title: Co-Chief Executive Officer